jjmerri/cryptoTradingGame-Reddit/README.md

 ### Database

-A MySql database with the following objects:
+A MySQL database with the following objects:

 * game_submission - Stores info about a game submisson such as submission_id (Reddit ID) and game start/end time
 * porfolio - Stores users' available currency amounts